Last updated on March 9th, 2022

 Considering I was all alone at the Lipona site, I could really feel the ancient supernatural powers present.
 The Polynesians even have a word for it – mana.
 And man… did I feel it.

 I planned to stay here longer, but as if the spirits were telling me it’s time to go, loads of mosquitoes started to aggressively move in.
-Back inside the Jimmy, I somehow need to make it all the way back to Atuona… fun, fun, fun!
+Back inside the Jimny, I somehow need to make it all the way back to Atuona… fun, fun, fun!
 It took me the entire day to drive less than 100 km’s but boy did I enjoy every single one.

 At the pension, Tania prepared a special last dinner for me, and we spent the rest of the evening eating, chatting and laughing away.
 Sadly packed and ready to go, the Sunday flight was delayed by three hours due to rain.
 That was OK though.
 I got to see for the last time the excitement that locals have, as they wait with their flower necklaces and crowns for loved ones arriving from Tahiti.